okweipeng/building-a-movie-recommender-system/README.md

 # **Dataset**

-Dataset Source: Reisner on GitHub
+Dataset Source via URL; Reisner on GitHub

 Columns included:

 Genre
 Story
 LeadStudio
 RottenTomatoes
 AudienceScore
 Budget

 And so on...